-Whilst some of the measurements may only appear like a few digits out, it is these extra dimensions that make the Maine Coon cat breed stand out in the crowd.
+Whilst some of the measurements may only appear a few digits out, it is these extra dimensions that make the Maine Coon cat breed stand out in the crowd.

 Often referred to as ‘mini lions’, ‘dog of the cat world’, and ‘gentle giant’, you cannot truly appreciate their sheer size, beauty, and impressive stature until you actually meet a full-size Maine Coon cat in real life.

 Do Female Maine Coons Grow As Big As Males?